Natasha Ndowa

 Natasha Ndowa (born 3 January 1998) is a Zimbabwean footballer who plays as a forward for Blue Swallows FC and the Zimbabwe women's national team.

 Club career

-Ndowa has played for Blue Swallows in Zimbabwe.
+Ndowa was discovered by Maningi Queens at age 16.
+She has also played for Blue Swallows in Zimbabwe.

 International career

 Ndowa capped for Zimbabwe at senior level during the 2021 COSAFA Women's Championship.